 The code above allows us to output any data as long as it is in byte format.
 This can be tedious.
-For example, if we want to output the integer 7293901 ... we have a few choices:
+For example, if we have the integer 7293901 and we want to output it, we have a few choices:

-- break up the integer into its 7 digits and output these digits one at a time (very tedious) - output the 4 bytes corresponding to the integer itself (recall: an int is stored as 4 bytes)
+- break up the integer into its 7 digits and output these digits one at a time (very tedious) - output the 4 bytes corresponding to the integer itself (recall that an int is stored as 4 bytes)